+Wells County Public Library requires that all visitors comply with all applicable federal, state, and local laws as well as the following rules and regulations.
+Behavior that interferes with library services and activities (including the ability of library staff to perform their work and the ability of other patrons to effectively use and enjoy the library facilities) is prohibited in all areas of the library building.
 Library patrons are expected to conduct themselves in a manner that enables all patrons and staff to accomplish their intended library tasks in a safe, pleasant, and orderly atmosphere.
 Library patrons are expected to:

 - Behave in a non-disruptive manner.
-Disruptive or unsafe behavior includes, but is not limited to, loud talking, loud audio equipment, use of inappropriate language, running, throwing things, hitting, pushing or shoving. - Refrain from touching that is threatening, unwelcome, or inappropriate for a family-friendly setting. - Avoid unlawful possession of firearms, fireworks, or other weapons on library property. - Refrain from the use of all tobacco products on library property.
+Disruptive or unsafe behavior includes, but is not limited to, loud talking, loud audio equipment, use of inappropriate language, running, throwing things, hitting, pushing or shoving. - Refrain from touch that is threatening, unwelcome, or inappropriate for a family-friendly setting. - Avoid unlawful possession of firearms, fireworks, or other weapons on library property. - Refrain from the use of all tobacco products on library property.
 This includes electronic cigarettes. - Supervise behavior and safety of minors or dependent adults for which they are responsible. - Attend to personal belongings. - Use the library, furniture, equipment, computers, Internet and materials for their intended function. - Keep passageways and access to the library or any parts of the library open. - Wear appropriate clothing. - Use covered containers when bringing beverages into the library and comply with posted "No Food or Drink" zones.
 Food must be confined to individually consumed snacks and must not be distracting to other patrons or damaging to library materials.
 Patrons must properly dispose of their food and drink trash.

-- Use restrooms only for their intended purpose. - Refrain from solicitation of any kind for any purpose without prior approval of the library director. - With the permission of the librarian in charge use library telephones for local calls only. - Avoid bringing animals, except for service animals, into the library without prior permission of the library director. - Use library parking areas and sidewalks safely. - Leave the library at the designated closing time.
+- Use restrooms only for their intended purpose. - Refrain from solicitation of any kind for any purpose without prior approval of the library director. - With the permission of the librarian in charge use library telephones for local calls only. - Avoid bringing animals, except for service or support animals, into the library without prior permission of the library director. - Use library parking areas and sidewalks safely. - Leave the library at the designated closing time.